skycatminepokie/mystical/README.md

 #### Can I use this in a modpack?
 Yes!
 Just don't rehost it without permission.
 And if you feel like it, let me know - I'm excited to see where this project goes!

+#### Disclaimer
+Most textures are adapted from Minecraft, copyright Mojang AB.
+Neither I nor this mod is affiliated with Mojang.